 - Has original insert and inner sleeve.

-2. We all know Nirvana is the noisy band, which uses distortion, noise, microphone, creaking and other ‘bugs’ in the audio system.
+2. We all know Nirvana is the noisy band, which uses distortion, noise, microphone, creaking, and other ‘bugs’ in the audio system.
 By recording the album “MTV Unplugged” group has indicated a new phase, which is due to Cobain’s death was never fully realized.
-Also we all know that the members of Nirvana like to engage in rock archeology but again surprised us with a remake of “The Man Who Sold The World” David Bowie and country standard “Where Did You Sleep Last Night”.
-The songs that in its famous performances sound like they are from other planets on this album are naturally linked as if they were wrote by one man.
+Also, we all know that the members of Nirvana like to engage in rock archeology but again surprised us with a remake of “The Man Who Sold The World” David Bowie and country standard “Where Did You Sleep Last Night”.
+The songs that in its famous performances sound like they are from other planets on this album are naturally linked as if they were written by one man.
 “All Apologies” in an acoustic version sounds more painful and expressive and the same goes for the unbearably helpless version of “Pennyroyal Tea” where Cobain sounds like a caged bird in a cage and begs for freedom.
 Sometimes pure acoustics bring the story further than any distortion altogether.

 - Side 1